oscarbenjamin/fcp/src/quadratic1.md

 Think about how we normally write a polynomial to understand what's happening in all the conditions above.
-For example if the coefficient of $x^2$ is just $1$ then we wouldn't usually include it.
-Likewise if it $-1$ then we would usually just write $-x^2$ rather than $-1x^2$.
+For example if the coefficient of $x^2$ is just $1$ then we wouldn't usually display the $1$.
+Likewise if it is $-1$ then we would usually just write $-x^2$ rather than $-1x^2$.
 There are other cases non handled by the code above e.g· what happens if `a` is zero?

 In any case let's use the above function in our programme.
 We put that code at the bottom of `quadratic.c`.
 At the top we'll add a declaration for the